Booger McFarland: Broadcasting career

 McFarland co-hosted a radio show with Marc Ryan on Tampa sports radio station WHFS until an ownership change in December 2014 resulted in the station's entire airstaff being released for a music format.
 He joined the SEC Network in 2014 as a football analyst.
 McFarland was also a part-time guest analyst on ESPN's Mike & Mike morning program.
 McFarland was a color analyst for ESPN's Monday Night Football telecasts, after arriving with Jason Witten in 2018.
 Prior to his promotion to color analyst, McFarland was a sideline reporter and consultant during the Monday Night Football broadcasts where he announced from atop a crane-like contraption nicknamed the "Booger Mobile."
 After receiving criticism for blocking the view of fans seated near the field, the contraption was modified to be less obstructive.
 McFarland was promoted to color analyst in May 2019 after Witten left to return to the Dallas Cowboys.
 In May 2020, he and play-by-play announcer Joe Tessitore were reassigned by ESPN amid criticism from viewers.
 In dubbing MNF as "the worst (show) on television," UK newspaper The Guardian called McFarland "awful as a national NFL voice.
 He sounds like he's started a sentence and has no idea where it's going to end."

 For the 2020 season, McFarland replaced Tom Jackson on NFL Primetime.

 Personal life

-McFarland is married to Tammie McFarland, whose cousin is married to former LSU teammate Anthony Skinner.
+McFarland is married to Tammie McFarland.
 They have two children.
-He is also second cousin to Christophe Desrosiers, the descendent of the inventor of the bidet.
 McFarland is a Christian.